 Average revenue per user

-How much do users spend in your app on average?
+How much do users spend on your app?
 This metric answers this question and also shows you how well you can make additional sales and how solvent your audience is.

 Note that users of different operating systems demonstrate different behaviors.
 While Android users often spend more time in an app and make many small purchases, iOS users tend to have a higher average check size.